 SDPA conducts continuing education (CE) courses throughout the year that are listed in Events.
-These courses are intended to meet the professional education needs of psychologists and the interests of members of the community as well.
+These courses are intended to meet the professional education needs of psychologists, however are intended to meet the interests of members of the public as well.
 CE courses may be presented as stand-alone CE courses, workshops or conferences.
 Stand-alone CE courses are typically less than a day in length and are held at the SDPA Office.
 Workshops are generally a day in length without breakouts and may be held either at the SDPA Office or at another venue.
 A conference may be one or two days in length, typically includes breakouts and is usually held at a hotel.
 SDPA generally presents a workshop in the Spring and a Fall Conference in October or November.

 SDPA is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 SDPA maintains responsibility for its courses and their content.

 The California Board of Behavioral Sciences (BBS) continues to recognize APA as an approved provider of continuing education for LCSWs, LMFTs, LPCCs, and LEPs.
-SDPA also welcomes members of the community to attend its courses.
+SDPA also welcomes members of the public to attend its courses.

-The Continuing Education (CE) Committee receives and approves course proposals in accordance with guidelines presented for APA sponsors of continuing education.
+The Continuing Professional Development (CPD) Committee receives and approves course proposals in accordance with guidelines presented for APA sponsors of continuing education.